Broking & Agency experience

 In addition, we have acted on behalf of:-

-We deal with the full range of professional negligence claims alleged against brokers and other agents, from the smallest claims brought by litigants in person, through to claims of the highest value and complexity involving a number of parties in both a domestic and n international disputescontext.
-We act for professional indemnity insurers and, in cases where coverage is contested, for the brokers themselves.
+We deal with the full range of professional negligence claims alleged against brokers and other agents, from the smallest claims brought by litigants in person, through to claims of the highest value and complexity involving a number of parties in both a domestic and international context.
+We act for professional indemnity insurers and for brokers or agents themselves in relation defence, coverage and contractual disputes, and in commercial, corporate and regulatory matters.

-We act for insurance brokers and their clients in collecting the “difficult” claims in the international insurance and reinsurance market.
-In this workdoing so, we act as a form of “claims counsel” to support the claims collection process.
-This results in a saving of time and can increases the amount recovered.
+We act for UK and overseas insurance brokers and their clients in pursuing the “difficult” claims in the international insurance and reinsurance market, often involving fronting arrangements.
+In doing so, we act as a form of “claims counsel” to support the claims process.
+This results in a saving of time and can increase the amount recovered.
 Whether retained by the broker or the insured or reinsured themselves, the presentation of a claim on the basis of an accurate legal analysis of coverage can enhance the reputation of our client generally within the market.

 Many underwriters, producing brokers and insureds have had the experience of an inadequate service in the handling of accounts.
 We are experienced in working with brokers to resolve such difficulties, promptly, efficiently and cost-effectively.